Recipients, Funding Structure, and Administration of Fellowships and Grants

 Research grants, by contrast, are most commonly awarded to institutions—typically, the colleges or universities employing the individual scholars.
 In some cases, though, grants are awarded to individuals.
 (There are some ACLS awards that fall under this category.)

-2. Funding Structure
+2. Fellowship Funding Structure

 There is no “Principal Investigator” (PI) for a fellowship, as there is with an institutional grant.
-The awardee for an ACLS fellowship is an ACLS Fellow.
+The awardee for an ACLS fellowship is an ACLS fellow.

-There is no institutional responsibility regarding a fellow’s stipend funds except where the fellow has designated his or her university to be the vehicle or agent for payment of said funds and the university agrees.
+There is no institutional responsibility regarding a fellow’s stipend funds except where the fellow has designated his or her university to be the vehicle or agent for payment of funds and the university agrees.
 This is typically done to facilitate payment of additional "top-up" funds needed to bring the award’s stipend up to the scholar’s regular salary, and to ensure continuous provision of benefits at the fellow’s home institution.

 Since fellowship support takes the form of salary replacement or support stipend, responsibilities for any applicable taxes on the award rest with the individual fellows.